HSBawa/icp-ce-on-linux-containers/README.md

 _If you are looking for official IBM ICP-CE install, you can find it [here](https://github.com/IBM/deploy-ibm-cloud-private)_

-Welcome to the IBM Cloud Private CE on Linux Containers IaC.
+Welcome to the IBM Cloud Private CE on Linux Containers Infrastructure As Code (IaC).
 With the help of this IaC, you easily setup a 7 node Linux Container based ICP cluster on your Linux Desktop or VM itself!!!

 Supported ICP-CE versions:
 * 2.1.0.2 (Kubernetes v1.9.1) - Installs by default